ds5110/git-intro/git.md

 ## authentication

 * If all you're doing is cloning a public repo and working locally, then you don't need to worry about authentication.
-However, we'll be working with github a lot with private repos (created with github-classroom).
+However, we'll be working using github a lot and pushing to public and private repos (created with github-classroom).
 * To clone a private github repo or update any kind of repo, you'll need to authenticate.
 You have some choices:
   * You can type your github username and password a lot (NOT recommended).
     * That gets old fast.